 Cons: We would prefer a beefier system with higher lumens per LED light bulb, larger solar panel, bigger battery and heavier cords.
 The speaker is basic, but functions as an emergency radio.
-(It doesn’t include NOAA or shortwave.)
+The radio doesn't include NOAA or shortwave.
 The wattage/voltage of the USB charging ports is not identified (it is 5v at 0.5w).

 What's included in the Biolite Solar Home 620 Solar Light Kit